marioftw/HealthApp/README.md

 #### Description

-A model trained to determine the pathology of a naevus
+A model trained to determine the pathology of a nevus

 #### Model Evaluation Parameters